-Request for Proposals: \$250-\$5,000 grants available to organizations and individuals for free beach events from Nahant to Nantasket
+Group issues Request for Proposals for \$250-\$5,000 grants to community organizations and individuals for free beach events and programs in Lynn, Nahant, Revere, Winthrop, East Boston, South Boston, Dorchester, Quincy and Hull as part of their Better Beaches Program Partnership with DCR.

-In 2020 Save the Harbor made 34 grants to support free beach events and programs, including Fire Juggling On The Beach by the Boston Circus Guild and the Beats on the Beach music competition.

-Save the Harbor/Save the Bay is now seeking proposals from organizations and creatives to help them "Reimagine the Beach" and find safe and unique ways to bring free public events and programs to the region's beaches and the Boston Harbor waterfront this summer as part of their Better Beaches Program partnership with the Department of Conservation & Recreation.
+In 2020 Save the Harbor made 34 grants to support free beach events and programs, including Fire now seeking proposals from help them "Reimagine the Beach" and find safe and unique ways to bring free public events and programs to the region's beaches and the Boston Harbor faced the unprecedented challenges of waterfront this summer as part of their Better Beaches Program partnership with the Department of Conservation & open.
+Recreation.